Before You Go

 Five Pre-Field Practices Healthy Missionaries Cultivate

 Your support is raised.
 Your bags are packed.
 You’re heading out for your first term as a newly minted missionary.
-What are you forgetting?
+But what are you forgetting?
 We asked veteran missionaries what advice they’d give people preparing to serve in missions.
 Here’s what they said.

 1. Serve in your church, first.